-If you are a young adult, in your teens or early twenties, this book is for you.
+If you are in your teens or early twenties, this book is for you.
 It’s you I want to help.

 We build ourselves a person.

-That doesn’t mean becoming a success.
-It’s about you feeling comfortable with yourself whether you succeed or not.
-It’s about helping you become the person you are meant to be, and doing it in your way, in your time, and on your terms.
+Building ourselves a person is not about becoming a success; it’s about you feeling comfortable with yourself whether you succeed or not.
+It’s about helping you become a person you like and respect, in your way, in your time, and on your terms.

-Most importantly, it’s about helping you feel comfortable dealing with the world, and feeling that whatever happens, you will handle it.
+And, it’s about helping you feel comfortable dealing with the world, and feeling that whatever happens, you will handle it.
 That resilience allows you to feel safe.
-Then you can see the world is beautiful.
-And that life also is beautiful.
-And precious.
+And that’s when you see that the world is beautiful.

 ‘We are all in the same boat, in a stormy sea, and we owe each other a terrible loyalty.’